-Cryptic Labs adds 2 Nobel laureates as advisers for blockchain security research
+Cryptic Labs adds 2 Nobel laureates as advisers for blockchain security research - VentureBeat

 Cryptic Labs, a research institute that wants to use blockchain technology to solve security problems, has announced the addition of two Nobel laureates in economics — Eric Maskin and Christopher Pissarides — to its economic advisory board.

 They will be called upon to provide insights into game theory and token economics, bolstering the institute’s mission to address the lack of blockchain industry expertise in both fields.
-Blockchain is a decentralized ledger that enables both security and transparency, and it is used widely in cryptocurrencies such as Bitcoin and Ethereum.
+Blockchain is a decentralized ledger that enables security and transparency, and it is used widely in cryptocurrencies such as Bitcoin and Ethereum.

 With the new experts, Palo Alto, California-based Cryptic Labs can offer clients research-based insights to better guide their innovations.
 Maskin, who hails from Harvard University, will focus on game theory and mechanism design, with an emphasis on how blockchain companies can guide user incentives at a micro level, while Pissarides, who comes from the London School of Economics, will provide expertise on macroeconomic trends.